Snowflake-Labs/sfquickstarts/site/sfguides/src/data-engineering-with-snowpark-python-intro/data-engineering-with-snowpark-python-intro.md

 ## Load Excel Files
 Duration: 10

-During this step we will be loading the raw excel files containing location and order details from the local storage using Snowflake's dynamic file access feature.
-You can download the data files from the [Git repo]] (https://github.com/Snowflake-Labs/sfguide-data-engineering-with-snowpark-python-intro/tree/main/data), and load them to `LOCATION` and `ORDER_DETAIL` tables in Snowflake using the Python Stored procedure.
+During this step we will be loading the raw excel files containing location and order details from an external stage using Snowflake's dynamic file access feature.
+You can look at the data files from the [Git repo]] (https://github.com/Snowflake-Labs/sfguide-data-engineering-with-snowpark-python-intro/tree/main/data).
+We load the data to `LOCATION` and `ORDER_DETAIL` tables in Snowflake using the Python Stored procedure.

 To put this in context, we are on step **#5** in our data flow overview: